-GREEN BAY, Wis. – The Chicago Bears figured out a way to beat the Green Bay Packers: Take out their quarterback.
+GREEN BAY, Wis. – The Bears figured out a way to beat the Packers: Take out their quarterback.

-Aaron Rodgers suffered a left shoulder injury at the end of Green Bay's first series and didn't return to the game, and the Bears pulled off the 27-20 upset at Lambeau Field on Monday night.
-There is now a three-way tie for first place in the NFC North between the Packers, Bears and Detroit Lions, who are all 5-3.
+Packers quarterback Aaron Rodgers suffered a left shoulder injury at the end of Green Bay's first series and didn't return to the game, and the Bears pulled off the 27-20 upset at Lambeau Field.
+There is now a three-way tie for first place in the NFC North between the Packers, Bears and Lions, who are all 5-3.

 Rodgers was knocked out of the game at the end of Green Bay's first series.
 He was sacked by Bears end Shea McClellin on third down, and McClellin landed with all his weight on Rodgers' right side as his left shoulder was jammed into the turf.

 Rodgers was evaluated on the sideline for a few minutes before he ran back to the locker room for more tests.
 He didn't return to the sideline until the second half, when he came back in street clothes.

 Wallace, who had 4,808 career yards in seven-and-a-half NFL seasons before Monday night, came on for Rodgers.
 Wallace wasn't in the NFL in 2012 and was signed by Green Bay right before this season started.

 Green Bay hasn't invested a lot in its backup quarterback position the last couple years, hoping to avoid the worst-case scenario.
 The worst-case scenario happened on Monday night.